kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 {{{since "1.0.0"}}}

-Adds a new data type, that can be used to validate if a document is well-formed.
+Adds a new data type, that can be used to validate a document.

 **Arguments**